Dubai: Modern Dubai

-Throughout the 1970s, Dubai experienced continued growth fuelled by revenues generated from oil and trade, even as the city witnessed an influx of immigrants fleeing the Lebanese civil war.
+Throughout the 1970s, Dubai experienced continued growth fuelled by oil and trade revenues, even as the city witnessed an influx of immigrants fleeing the Lebanese civil war.
 Border disputes between the emirates persisted even after the formation of the UAE; it was only in 1979 that a formal compromise was reached, putting an end to disagreements.
 In 1979, the establishment of the Jebel Ali port, a deep-water port accommodating larger ships, marked a significant development.
-Initially facing challenges, Sheikh Mohammed initiated the JAFZA (Jebel Ali Free Zone) around the port in 1985, facilitating the unrestricted import of labour and export of capital for foreign companies.
+Initially facing challenges, Sheikh Mohammed established JAFZA (Jebel Ali Free Zone) around the port in 1985, facilitating the unrestricted import of labour and the export of capital for foreign companies.
 Simultaneously, Dubai airport and the aviation industry continued their expansion.

-The Gulf War in early 1991 had a negative financial impact on the city, with depositors and traders withdrawing money and trade.
+The Gulf War in early 1991 had a negative financial impact on the city, as depositors and traders withdrew funds and halted trading.
 But Dubai rebounded in a changing political climate and prospered.
-In the late 1990s, various foreign trading communities—initially from Kuwait, during the Gulf War, and later from Bahrain, amidst the Shia unrest—relocated to Dubai.
+In the late 1990s, various foreign trading communities—initially from Kuwait during the Gulf War and later from Bahrain amid the Shia unrest—relocated to Dubai.
 Dubai served as a refuelling base for allied forces at the Jebel Ali Free Zone during the Gulf War and again during the 2003 Invasion of Iraq.
 Subsequent significant increases in oil prices prompted Dubai to maintain its focus on free trade and tourism.

-In the early 2000s, construction of artificial islands on the coast of Dubai, known as the Palm Islands and The World Islands, began.
+In the early 2000s, construction of artificial islands off Dubai's coast, known as the Palm Islands and The World Islands, began.
 The Burj Khalifa opened in Dubai in 2010, surpassing the Taipei 101 to become the tallest skyscraper in the world.

-Dubai's smart city initiatives, which include smart tourism, play a key role in advancing the city's growth ambitions, primarily through its Smart Dubai project.
+Dubai's smart city initiatives, including smart tourism, play a key role in advancing the city's growth ambitions, primarily through the Smart Dubai project.
 In 2016, the world's first functioning 3D-printed office building was opened in Dubai, having taken 17 days to build.
 Its architect, Killa Design, was the same architect that designed the Museum of the Future.
+The construction of Dubai Frame, a 150-meter marvel, commenced in 2014, and was completed in 2017.

+During heightened tensions in the Middle East in the 2020s, Dubai's proximity to regional conflict zones led to frequent flight cancellations and heightened security concerns.
+In retaliation for a series of joint Israeli-American strikes on Iran on 28 February 2026, parts of the city were bombarded by Iranian strikes, including the Fairmont The Palm hotel and the municipal airport.